daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-Also highly relevant to employers:
+These skills are also highly relevant to employers:

 \includegraphics[height=1.8in]{picsfigs/skillschart.png}